 Brandon Wang

 Hello!
 Welcome to my (retired) academic homepage.
 I am currently doing various fun things at Cartesia AI.
-Previously, I did my undergraduate degree (class of 2024) Computer Science and Molecular Biology program (Course 6-7) at MIT.
+Previously, I did my undergraduate degree (class of 2024) in the Computer Science and Molecular Biology program (Course 6-7) at MIT.

-Research and Interests
+Interests

 While at MIT, I worked with Mohsen Ghaffari (MIT CSAIL), Yury Polyanskiy (MIT LIDS), and Xiao Wang (Broad Institute).
 Over Summer 2024, I worked with 0xPARC, an applied cryptography research organization.